Offshore company formation in Mauritius

 - Presence of internationally recognised banks;

-- Fast offshore business formation at a competitive rate, with the possibility of opening an offshore bank account opening;
+- Fast offshore company formation at a competitive rate, with the possibility to open a corporate bank account for your business;

 - Easy procedures from company redomiciliation;